 Just like doing free activities with your kids, you can enjoy free dates with your significant other as well.

 44. Trade nights to babysit with friends instead of paying for a sitter

 Give your friends a night off and let them give you one.
 Save $30 or more on a sitter.

 If you made it through this entire list you are either serious about saving or had some extra time on your hands today!
 I know, it was a lot, but I do hope you found a lot of new ways to add money to your pocket this month!
 In case you don’t want to scroll back through, here are a few things you can do today!

-And if you are looking for a new way to make money, you have to read this!
+- And if you are looking for a new way to make money, these ideas could make you $500+ per month!